ivangsm/astroblog/data/blog/caddy.md

 image: '~/assets/images/caddy.png'
 category: 'Tutorials'
 tags: ['caddy', 'web', 'server', 'docker', 'docker-compose']
+description: Learn how to set up Caddy, a user-friendly web server written in Go, using Docker.
+This tutorial provides step-by-step instructions for installing Docker, pulling the Caddy Docker image, and creating a Docker container.
+Discover how to customize Caddy for your website by creating a Caddyfile and mounting directories as volumes.
+Explore advanced features such as virtual hosting, reverse proxy configuration, and enabling HTTP compression.
+Alternatively, learn how to use Docker Compose for managing and deploying your Caddy server.
+Improve your web server management and scalability with Caddy and Docker.
 ---

 Caddy is a web server written in Go that is designed to be easy to use and configure.
 It has a number of features that make it an attractive choice for those looking to host their own websites, including automatic HTTPS, virtual hosting, and a simple configuration syntax.